emilyporterfieldtaylor/project_3/README.md

 ## RESOURCES

-*A thank you to Calvin Carter, Owais Jamil, and Amanda Padilla for all the help and endless patience.*
+*Thank you to Calvin Carter, Owais Jamil, and Amanda Padilla for all the help and endless patience.*

 **Login Background**: https://www.hipwallpaper.com